-MassDOT and all appropriate City departments, including the Boston Parks and Recreation Department, the Boston Police Department, the Boston Fire Department and EMT Services, the Department of Transportation, the Health Department, the Special Events Office, and any other City entities that regulate events.
+MassDOT and all appropriate City departments, including the Boston Police Department, the Boston Fire Department and EMT Services, the Department of Transportation, the Health Department, the Special Events Office, and any other City entities that regulate events.

 At least one Conservancy staff person is assigned to each event leading up to and during an event.
 Conservancy services may include: